-Don't expect quantum leaps in number theory here; it is after all one of the most difficult branches of math.
+Don't expect quantum leaps in number theory here; it is after all one of the most difficult branches of mathematics - despite its initial unassuming appearance.

 Pochhammer symbol: Rising and falling empires. { POCH , FFCT }

 In mathematics, the Pochhammer symbol introduced by Leo August Pochhammer is the notation $(x)^{n_r}$ where n is a non-negative integer.
 Depending on the context the Pochhammer symbol may represent either the rising factorial or the falling factorial as defined below.
 Care needs to be taken to check which interpretation is being used in any particular article.